qt/qtwebengine-chromium/chromium/tools/metrics/histograms/README.md

 suffixes, annotate the element with the attribute `base="true"`.
 This instructs tools not to treat the partial base name as a distinct histogram.
 Note that suffixes can be applied recursively.

+You can also declare ownership of `<histogram_suffixes>`.
+If there's no owner specified, the generated histograms will inherit owners from the parents.

 ### Enum labels